Menu

 Impact- How will we know we achieved our aims?

-• Children can decode, segment and blend confidently and by the end of Year one already to move from learning to read to reading to learn.
+• Children can decode, segment and blend confidently and by the end of Year one are ready to move from learning to read to reading to learn.

 • Children feel successful in reading and are more willing to read because books are matched to their needs.